Digressive/HyperV-Backup-Utility/README.md

 Hyper-V’s export operation requires that the computer account in Active Directory have access to the location where the exports are being stored.
 I recommend creating an Active Directory group for the Hyper-V hosts and then giving the group the required ‘Full Control’ file and share permissions.

 When a NAS, such as a QNAP device is intended to be used as an export location, Hyper-V will not be able to complete the operation as the computer account will not have access to the share on the NAS.
-To copy all the files necessary for a complete backup, the VM must be in an offline state for the operation to be completed, so the VM will be shut down for the duration of the copy process.
+To copy all the files necessary for a complete backup, the VM must be in an offline state for the operation to be completed.
+Due to this the script will put the VM in a 'Saved' state so the files can be copied.
+Previously the VM would be shutdown but this is a faster and safer method as the VM does not require any integrations to be put in a saved state.

 ## Generating A Password File